JerryFleming/PyDoc/library/types.rst

 .. data:: GeneratorType

-   The type of :term:`generator`-iterator objects, produced by calling a generator function.
+   The type of :term:`生成函数`-iterator objects, produced by calling a generator function.